SmartThingsCommunity/dynamodb-context-store-nodejs/README.md

 * **authToken**: the access token used in calling the API
 * **refreshToken**: the refresh token used in generating a new access token when one expires
 * **config**: the current installed app instance configuration, i.e. selected devices, options, etc.
+* **state**: name-value storage for the installed app instance.
+This is useful for storing information between invocations of the SmartApp.
+It's not retried by the `get` method, but rather by `getItem`.

 **_Note: Version 3.X.X is a breaking change to version 2.X.X as far as configuring the context store is concerned, but either one can be used with any version of the SmartThings SDK.
 The new state storage